Reduce methane emissions

 New Zealand studies indicate that approximately 21-22 grams of methane are produced per kilogram of dry matter eaten.
 This varies only slightly across the typical feeds in New Zealand’s pastoral systems: fresh pasture (rye grass and clover), pasture silage and maize silage.

-The average dairy cattle beast produces approximately 98kg of methane per year, the average beef cattle beast produces approximately 61kg per year, the average deer approximately 25kg per year, and the average sheep approximately 13kg per year.
+The average dairy cow produces approximately 98kg of methane per year, the average beef cattle beast produces approximately 61kg per year, the average deer approximately 25kg per year, and the average sheep approximately 13kg per year.

 As highlighted at the top of this page, there are several actions that can be taken now to help reduce methane emissions at the farm level.
 You can click or tap on those actions to read more.